- Our Students: Backgrounds and Goals

 Cal State Fullerton's American studies graduate students are a diverse group, coming to study with us from a wide variety of institutions and from regions within and beyond California.
 While some were once our own undergraduates, many have arrived from elsewhere.
 In recent years, for example, we have had graduate students matriculate from other CSU campuses, from several campuses of the UC system, and from various private colleges in California, as well as from Columbia, Cornell, Georgetown, Indiana University, Kent State, North Carolina State University, SUNY Buffalo, University of Minnesota, and University of Wisconsin.
 In addition, we regularly welcome students from institutions in South America, Asia, and Europe.
 What they all share is an interest in pursuing advanced work in the interdisciplinary study of American culture and history.

-Our graduate program is certainly appropriate for students whose eventual goal is a Ph.D. in American studies or a related field.
-Indeed, a significant proportion of the roughly 65 students presently enrolled in the master's program intend to go on for a doctorate.
-We provide special advisement and training tailored to the goals of these students.
+For students whose eventual goal is a Ph.D. in American studies or a related field, we provide special advisement and training to prepare students for this pursuit.
 In recent years, our graduate students have been admitted to Ph.D. programs at Boston University, UC Berkeley, UC Davis, UC Irvine, UCLA, UC San Diego, UC Santa Barbara, UC Santa Cruz, University of Iowa, Michigan State, Claremont Graduate School, University of Kansas, University of Maryland, University of Michigan, University of Pennsylvania, University of Southern California, University of Texas at Austin, University of Toronto, and Washington State University.

 The department is also quite receptive to applications from students with goals other than eventual doctoral study.
 Our alumni have gone into fields such as high school and community college teaching, educational administration, library sciences, journalism, entertainment, corporate management, filmmaking, public policy, and grassroots organizing.
 People from a wide range of careers see our program as a means of enhancing their job skills, while still others are enrolled regardless of present or planned employment, simply for intellectual challenge and fulfillment.